Kapranov/taxgig_2020/apps/chat/README.md

 ## Done

+- Extract the websocket chat URL in the `WebSocketAcceptanceTests`
 - Try to remove all the setup duplication in the `WebSocketAcceptanceTests`
 - Review all the acceptance tests in order to align it with the User